a-bissell/ez-steg/README.md

 - Production mode uses strong encryption for data security
 - Passwords must be at least 12 characters
 - Temporary files are securely cleaned up
-- Input validation prevents common security issues
+- Input validation prevents some common security issues
 - No sensitive data is logged or exposed

 ## Contributing